Abercrombie Karst Conservation Reserve

 As early as 1821, the Sydney Gazette reported that 'a cave of considerable dimensions has been recently discovered in the neighbourhood of Bathurst'.
 There's no wonder that almost 200 years later the caves attract visitors from far and wide.
 The famous Arch Cave is 221 metres long, 60 metres wide at both ends and 30 metres high in the middle.
 It's considered the largest cave of its type in the southern hemisphere.
 Join a cave tour and discover the incredible natural world underground.

 - Bushrangers Cave tour Bushrangers Cave is named for the bushrangers who roamed the rugged Abercrombie Ranges in 1830, and used the cave as a shelter.
-Join this tour to find out more.
+Join this guided tour at Abercrombie Caves to find out more.

-- Grove Cave tour Are you feeling adventurous?
-If you are, join this guided tour of Grove Cave.
+- Grove Cave tour Feeling adventurous?
+If you are, join a challenging guided tour of Grove Cave at Abercrombie Caves.
 It's made up of tight narrow passages, high ceilings and white walls.
-It's a challenging cave tour for small groups.

-- Grove Creek Falls walking track Grove Creek Falls is a must-see for visitors to Abercrombie Karst.
+- Grove Creek Falls walking track Grove Creek Falls is a must-see for visitors to the Abercrombie Caves area.
 This walking track offers magnificent waterfalls, bushwalking, fishing, fossicking and picnicking.